knightjimr/rms/docs/installation.rst

 values for RMS.
 The supported lines are the following:

    mode=value
-      This sets the default RMS running mode to "type", where "type" can be "test", "single", "parallel" or "cluster".
+      This sets the default RMS running mode to "value", where "value" can be "test", "single", "parallel" or "cluster".
 So, if you don't have a cluster, and just want to use RMS on your current computer, add "mode=parallel" to the .rmsrc file. queue=name options